 The reason is simple.
 As I already mentioned in another article, we are all interested in only one thing: ourselves.

 If looking at a photograph allows us to understand ourselves better, to situate ourselves better, to learn something new that we can take advantage of, or to learn about ourselves, we will spend time analyzing and looking at it.

-I can tell you because I have already experienced that taking the photograph of an iconic scene just to show that you were there, will just interest you and your ego.
+I can tell you this because I myself have experienced how it feels to take the photograph of an iconic scene just to show that you were there, and to discover that it only interests your own ego.
 No one else will be interested because this scene does not bring anything to others.

-You should always use the iconic scenes to serve your photographic artistry and your emotions.
+You should always use these iconic scenes to serve your photographic artistry and your emotions.